gsokolowski/Crud-Php-Pdo/README.md

 Installation

 - Clone project
-- Use db.sql to create mysql db user table load example data into user table
+- Create mysql db and run db.sql to create user table and import data
-- call index.php and log in with user:admin and pass:admin
+- Call index.php and use user:admin and pass:admin to get access to CRUD panel

 Enjoy!